mahamaryam/Loadable-kernel-module-keylogger/README.md

 ## lkm keylogger

-This project demonstrates DNS exfiltration to send keystrokes encoded in Base64 using DNS query names, utilizing Loadable Kernel Modules (LKMs).
+using dns exfilteration to send keystrokes encoded in base64 in the dns query name using loadable kernel modules.

 ## Screenshots